 The Vice Director (huangmen shilang 黃門侍郎, menxia shilang 門下侍郎, by the Southern Qi dynasty 南齊, 479-502, called xiao menxia 小門下) had similar duties like his superior, and during the Tang period, Vice Directors of the Chancellery or of the Palace Secretariat were officiating as Counsellors-in-Chief (zaixiang 宰相).
 In such cases, their work in the Chancellery was taken over by a supervising secretary (jishizhong).

 The latter designation was derived from their duty to supply (jishi 給事) their subordinates with documents.
 The position originated in the Imperial Secretariat, from where the office-holders were transferred to the Chancellery during the early Tang period.
 The supervising secretaries studied the drafts of memorials and implemented corrections, before they were presented to the emperor.
-In the same way, they proof-read edicts before they were issued.
+In the same way, they proof-read edicts before these were issued.
 Rectifications were not just made concerning the language, but also concerning the content.
 This gave the supervising secretaries an important position similar to that of remonstrance officials (jianguan 諫官).
 For several decades, the supervising secretaries were called Dongtai sheren 東臺舍人 and Luantai sheren 鸞臺舍人, respectively.

 The policy advisors and senior recorders belonged originally to the Department of Scholarly Counsellors (sanjisheng 散騎省, later called jishusheng 集書省), but they were transferred to the Chancellery during the Sui period.
 Emperor Gaozong 唐高宗 (r.
 649-683) of the Tang dynasty shifted part of them (the "right" ones, you sanji changshi 右散騎常侍, you sanji shilang 右散騎侍郎), to the Palace Secretariat, while the "left" ones (zuo sanji changshi 左散騎常侍, zuo sanji shilang 左散騎侍郎) remained with the Chancellery.
 Their duties were not specified.